d3x0r/upgrade-planner/README.md

 ## Changelog

+1.3.901 - Fix acutally using the planer after GUI updates; could wish LUA would warn aheaed of time funtions were undefined.

 1.3.9 - Fix no-module properties to have some bonus not 0 (fix compat with helmod; all 0 leave no module_effects in game).
 Add replace button to overwrite previous config.

 1.3.8 - If new item is an error; restore previous item instead of clearing square.
 (Item is different type, item already in list, makes the item the same)